groonga/groonga/doc/source/reference/normalizers/normalizer_nfkc150.rst

 ``unify_to_katakana``
 """""""""""""""""""""

-This option normalize hiragana to katakana.
+This option normalizes hiragana to katakana.

 .. _normalizer-nfkc150-unify-to-romaji: